NVIDIA/TensorRT/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![Documentation](https://img.shields.io/badge/TensorRT-documentation-brightgreen.svg)](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html)

 # TensorRT Open Source Software
 This repository contains the Open Source Software (OSS) components of NVIDIA TensorRT.
 It includes the sources for TensorRT plugins and ONNX parser, as well as sample applications demonstrating usage and capabilities of the TensorRT platform.
-These open source software components are a subset of the TensorRT General Availability (EA) release with some extensions and bug-fixes.
+These open source software components are a subset of the TensorRT General Availability (GA) release with some extensions and bug-fixes.

 * For code contributions to TensorRT-OSS, please see our [Contribution Guide](CONTRIBUTING.md) and [Coding Guidelines](CODING-GUIDELINES.md).
 * For a summary of new additions and updates shipped with TensorRT-OSS releases, please refer to the [Changelog](CHANGELOG.md).